Rautkashinath/DesignPatterns/README.md

     - Lazy with Static Constructor (To Ensure fields are initialzed before they are accessed)
     - Fully Lazy with Nested Class
     - Using DotNet Lazy Class type

+Structural Design Patterns:
+Explains how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

+1. Adapter
+    - Interface
+    - Adapter (must follow client interface)
+    - Adaptee (legacy or TPL adaptee)
+    - Client

+2. Bridge
+    - Abstraction (control layer)
+    - Implementation (implementation to do real work)
+    - Client (provide implementation object to abstraction and get work done through abstraction only)